 3. Eco-friendly Neighbourhood Walking in Boston, Massachusetts

 Boston is home to not only Harvard and MIT, but also a plethora of history.
-Visitors to this bustling city will be impressed with it’s walkable neighborhoods.
-Unlike NYC and San Francisco, neighborbhood in Boston has a perfect walkability score.
+Visitors to this bustling city will be impressed with its walkable neighborhoods.
+Unlike NYC and San Francisco, the neighborhood in Boston has a perfect walkability score.
 However, several neighborhoods score in the high 90s, making Boston still easily traversable without wheels.
-Visitors wanting an eco friendly walking experience should check out Beacon Hill, North End, and Bay Village for an on-foot experience.
+Visitors wanting an eco-friendly walking experience should check out Beacon Hill, North End, and Bay Village for an on-foot experience.

 Adventurers on foot will be delighted with Bostons Beacon Hill and North End Districts.
 Take to Boston's oldest commercial center, Maverick Square, or go a bit more modern at Downtown Crossing.
 Of course, history buffs of all ages won’t be disappointed in any Boston neighborhood.

 Author and Guest Blogger Brittany Merriman of Bon Voyage Brittany is a globetrotting sustainability nerd eager to bring the joys of living an ethical and eco-friendly lifestyle to women everywhere.
 She has been a full-time nomadic adventurer for over four years.
 Her hobbies include long walks up mountain slopes, longer ski runs down mountain slopes, and drinking wine pretty much anywhere.
 Visit Bon Voyage Brittany and follow her on Instagram.